 ERG 251.
 Introduction to Material Science.
 2 credits.

 Introduction to Material Science" is an integrated course with HIS 285 to form "The Stuff of History: Materials That Have Shaped Our World" that combines the knowledge, skills, and attitudes of materials science and history.
 Throughout three project-based modules, students will explore key events that shaped the history of Western society, along with the materials science concepts and technologies that made these events possible.
-P: MTH 245; CO: HIS 285.
+P: MTH 245; One Critical Issues in Human Inquiry course; CO: HIS 285.